clinaresl/testbot/README.md

    can be used.
 To see a comprehensive list of the available placeholders type: `$ parsebot.py --show-placeholders`

-* *directory*: target directory where the results of parsing the given files are stored ---by default, the current working directory.

-   Two directories are created under the specified directory with this
-   directive: `config/` and `results/`.
-While the first contains configuration information used during the parsing process, the latter contains a copy of the files that have been processed.
+* *directory*: target directory where various additional data are recorded ---by default, the current working directory.
+Two directories are created under the specified directory: `config/` and `results/`.
+While the first contains configuration information used during the parsing process (such as the database specification file), the latter contains a copy of the files that have been processed.

-* *output*: prefix used in the name of the files that are stored in the given directory.
+* *output*: prefix used for naming the files stored in the `results/` directory.
+Placeholders can be used.
+To see a comprehensive list of the available placeholders type: `$ parsebot.py --show-placeholders`

 * *bz2*: if given, the text files copied into the given directory are compressed using `bzip2`.